Electrostatics/GIBS/README.md

 The GIBS program was written by Dr. Dennis G. Thomas in collaboration with Dr. Nathan A. Baker, at Pacific Northwest National Laboratory.
 The program was developed as part of projects funded by the National Institutes of Health through R01 Grant Nos.
 GM076121-04S1 and GM099450.

+## Download instructions and compilation

+## Citing GIBS

+Please acknowledge the use of GIBS by citing the following paper:

+'''
+Dennis G. Thomas and Nathan A. Baker, GIBS: Grand Canonical Monte Carlo (GCMC) simulation program for simulating ion-biomolecule interactions.
+XYZ 2017...

+'''